Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

 The dispersion relation (\ref{reg1dispersion101}) is stable for all wave vectors, and in the short-wave limit we have:

-Thus, the regularized Burnett approximation leads to a qualitatively the same behavior of the dispersion relation, as it is for the exact result (\ref{limit101}), giving the limiting value of the attenuation rate equal to $-0.4$ instead of the exact value $-2/9$.
+Thus, the regularized Burnett approximation leads qualitatively to the same behavior of the dispersion relation, as the exact result (\ref{limit101}), with the limiting value of the attenuation rate equal to $-0.4$ instead of the exact value $-2/9$.

 Consider now the regularization of the super-Burnett approximation.
 This amounts to setting $N=2$ in the recurrence equations (\ref{regprocedure101a}) and (\ref{regprocedure101b}).
-Then, instead of the equations (\ref{regburnett101}), we have:
+Then, instead of (\ref{regburnett101}), we have:

 where $n\ge 0$.
-The corresponding recurrence equations for the coefficients $a_n $ and $b_n $ now are as follows:
+The corresponding recurrence equations for the coefficients $a_n $ and $b_n $ now become: